avalyn-project/avalyn_assistant/README.md

 #

-- - > View our full listing of current and upcoming commands!
+- - > <a href="https://github.com/avalyn-project/avalyn_assistant/blob/main/includes/commands.md" target="_blank">View our full listing of current and upcoming commands!</a>

 #